 Here are 5 reasons to be extra-cautious while collecting training data for conducting supervised training ML models:

 - Consistency in Subjectivity

 There can be many instances where you encounter a subjectivity conflict regarding the meaning of a certain text to a variety of users.
-An example of credit related sentiment analysis, where a problem of defining a negative vs positive sentiment in an earnings call transcript may arise.
-An overlap of training data analysis can help check reliability and ensuring consistency in labelling subjective language.
-Maintaining consistency in training data prevents coexistence of multiple conflicting ground truth values for similar texts, which can introduce confusions in ML model.
+An example of credit-related sentiment analysis is where a problem of defining a negative vs positive sentiment in an earnings call transcript may arise.
+An overlap of training data analysis can help check the reliability and ensure consistency in labeling subjective language.
+Maintaining consistency in training data prevents the coexistence of multiple conflicting ground truth values for similar texts, which can introduce confusion in the ML model.